FinleyFraser/British-Columbia-Provincial-Court/Judgements/rex-v-lithu1_nian.md

 **FINDINGS**

-[5] Upon agreement on the plea deal, the defendant has plead guilty to the following charges, two counts of first-degree murder, two counts of discharging a firearm with intent to wound, and one count of unlawfully causing bodily harm
+[5] Upon agreement on the plea deal, the defendant has plead guilty to the following charges, Reckless discharge of a firearm.

 **JUDGEMENTS AND ORDERS**